DevNambi/blog-drafts/431 - Job Searches.md

 * How do you deal with different communications' preferences amongst your developers?
 * What do you do when a PM asks for features at the last minute?
 * How do you learn from your mistakes?
+* Do you have a firewall that blocks sites/services for employees?
+Do you block StackOverflow?

 **I Ask Potential Coworkers**